 Did your customer enjoy their shopping experience?
 How likely are they to return?
 That’s what customer retention rate represents, making it an extremely useful metric for monitoring the overall performance of your eCommerce site, and even quantifying customer loyalty.

 Measured over a certain time period, CRR also serves as a benchmark for how many active returning customers your site is attracting.
-Easy to calculate, customer retention rate is simply the percentage of customers kept relative to the amount you had at the start of that time period.
+Easy to calculate, the customer retention rate is simply the percentage of customers kept relative to the amount you had at the start of that time period.

-As the old adage goes: “if you can’t measure it, you can’t improve it.”
+Like the old adage says, “If you can’t measure it, you can’t improve it.”
 If you can’t monitor quantifiable performance metrics, how do you know where the pain points in your customer experience are located?
 How do you know where your online store’s strategy succeeded so that you can replicate it in other channels?

 That’s why key performance indicators are so important.
 And while conversion rate may be king, the lesser KPIs cannot be ignored.
-Together, the collecting, monitoring, and testing of this invaluable data helps to inform not just the customer experience of your website, but your business’ grander digital strategy.
+Together, the collecting, monitoring, and testing of this invaluable data helps to inform not just the customer experience of your website, but your business’ larger digital strategy.

 Great customer experience design is data-driven.
 Want to learn more about using KPIs to improve your eCommerce store?
-Consult with the experts!
+Consult with the experts.
+Talk to Codal today.